About the Trust

 Most heritage railways make use of historical railway or tramway sites and formations.

-Some heritage railways provide a viable alternative local public transit option with or without government subsidy, thereby reducing road vehicle use in particular areas.
+Some heritage railways provide a viable alternative local public transit option, thereby helping to reduce road vehicle use in particular areas.

 Douglas Bay Horse Tramway is unusual in that it is publicly owned, operated and funded by the Isle of Man Government, with additional support provided by volunteers and an associated charity body.